Climate Action and Sustainability in Academic Medicine

 Climate change is the greatest public health threat of the 21st century.
 And the health care sector is part of the problem, responsible for almost 4.4% of carbon pollution worldwide and 8.5% in the United States.

-Below is an overview of the AAMC’s climate action and sustainability work as well as opportunities for you to connect with peers, share your experiences, and learn from experts.
+Below is an overview of the AAMC’s sustainability and resilience work as well as opportunities for you to connect with peers, share your experiences, and learn from experts.

 On this page: